UL-FRI/docs.rdc.si/docs/FRIDA/slurm.md

 trainer.fit(model,ckpt_path=last_checkpoint)
 ```

 To run this training script on a single node with a single GPU of type NVIDIA A100 40GB SXM4 one needs to prepare the following script (`train_1xA100.sbatch`).
-The script will reserve 16 vCPU, 32GB RAM, 1 NVIDIA A100 40GB SXM4, then start a `pytorch:23.08-py3` container, mount the current path, install `lightning:2.1.2`, and finally run the training.
+The script will reserve 16 vCPU, 32GB RAM, and 1 NVIDIA A100 40GB SXM4 for 20 minutes.
+It will also give the job a name, for easier finding when listing the partition queue status.
+As part of the actual job steps, it will start a `pytorch:23.08-py3` container, mount the current path, install `lightning:2.1.2`, and finally run the training, all with one single `srun` command.
+Without additional parameters, the `srun` command will use all of the allocated resources.
 The standard output of the script will be saved into a file named `slurm-{SLURM_JOB_ID}.out`.
 ``` bash title="train_1xA100.sbatch"
 #!/bin/bash
 #SBATCH --job-name=mnist-demo